peter-st-cons/java-cdk-demo-01/README.md

 Have a look at the final output of the deployment.
 There should be a line like
 ```
-JavaCdk01Stack.JavaCdk01ECSServiceLoadBalancerDNS123ABC = JavaC-XYZ-123456.eu-central-1.elb.amazonaws.com
+JavaCdkDemo01.JavaCdkDemo01ECSServiceLoadBalancerDNS123ABC = JavaC-XYZ-123456.eu-central-1.elb.amazonaws.com
 ```
-Open a browser and go to http://JavaC-XYZ-123456.eu-central-1.elb.amazonaws.com (the string on the right side of `=`).
+Open a browser and go to http://JavaC-XYZ-123456.eu-central-1.elb.amazonaws.com (the string on the right hand side of the `=` sign).

 ## Useful commands